-CISC 1474 Text Processing Applications (4) (Last year's course prefix/number CIS 121)
+CISC 1474 Text Processing Applications (4)

 Prerequisite: Computer Information Systems 1470 or demonstrated competence approved by the instructor.
 The course covers the use of microcomputers in preparing and editing documents, the mechanics of writing and the composition of various types of communications including letters.
 Topics include entry and editing, reformatting, search and replace, cut-and-paste, file and print operations, utilities including spelling checkers, outliners, and office productivity tools.
 Office automation concepts including desk top publishing, facsimile and networking are covered.
 Students will learn to use commercially available text processors.
 Laboratory fee.
 (3 Lec., 4 Lab.)